 Definitions and core functions

-First, you need to distinguish between them and figure out what each of them is.
+First, you need to distinguish between them and determine what each is.
 Most practitioners usually argue that BPM is a specific activity that a company does.

-On the other hand, RPA is literally software.
+On the other hand, RPA is software.
 “Robotization” should not conjure up associations with the books of science fiction writers.
-RPA refers to software bots that automate certain computer tasks such as extracting or transferring data.
-People need to create and manage these bots to achieve their goals, but ultimately RPA is just software.
+RPA refers to software bots that automate certain computer tasks, such as extracting or transferring data.
+People must create and manage these bots to achieve their goals, but ultimately RPA is just software.

 In a broader sense, we see RPA and BPM as a symbiosis of technologies, especially for use cases in key areas such as HR, insurance claims processing, or order processing.